Politique de confidentialité

 Furthermore, in exercising his or her right to data portability pursuant to Article 20 (1) of the GDPR, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible and does not adversely affect the rights and freedoms of others.

 In order to assert the right to data portability, the data subject may at any time contact the data protection staff member designated by Xpertdoc or another duly appointed employee.

 Each data subject shall have the right, granted by the European legislator, to object on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6 (1) of the GDPR.
 This also applies to profiling based on these provisions.

-In order to exercise the right to object, the data subject may directly contact the data protection officer of Xpertdoc bvba or another relevant employee.
+In order to exercise the right to object, the data subject may directly contact a data protection staff member of Xpertdoc or another relevant employee.
 In addition, the data subject is free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.

 h) Automated Individual Decision-making in Specific Case, Including Profiling

 Each data subject shall have the right granted by the European legislator not to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning him or her or similarly significantly affects him or her, as long as the decision (i) is not necessary for entering into, or the performance of, a contract between the data subject and a data controller; or (ii) is not authorised by European Union or country specific law to which the controller is subject and which also lays down suitable measures to safeguard the data subject’s rights and freedoms and legitimate interests; or (iii) is not based on the data subject’s explicit consent.